Estadio de Mestalla

 Click here for all hotels near Estadio de Mestalla.
 There are many more options in the historic centre at just 5 to 10 minutes more walking.
 Alternatively, you can choose a hotel closer to the beachfront.

-Valencia offers guided stadium tours around Mestalla, that include access to the dressing rooms, players’ tunnel, press room, VIP boxes, dugouts, and stadium chapel.
-The tours last about 45 minutes.
+Valencia offer guided stadium tours around Mestalla, that include access to the dressing rooms, players’ tunnel, and press room.
+The tours last about an hour.

 Relevant Internet links